GatoGraphQL/GatoGraphQL/README.md

 ## Installation

 Have your WordPress instance running (the latest version of WordPress can be downloaded from [here](https://wordpress.org/download/)).
-Then copy the contents of folders `/mu-plugins` and `/plugins` under `/wp-content/mu-plugins` and `/wp-content/plugins` respectively, and activate the 7 plugins from this repository:
+Then copy the contents of folders `/mu-plugins` and `/plugins` under `/wp-content/mu-plugins` and `/wp-content/plugins` respectively, and activate the 5 plugins from this repository:

-- pop-cms
-- pop-cms-wp
 - pop-cmsmodel
 - pop-cmsmodel-wp
 - pop-engine
 - pop-engine-wp
 - pop-examplemodules

-The first 6 plugins are needed to produce the PoP API, and the 7th plugin (pop-examplemodules) provides basic implementations of modules for all supported hierarchies (home, author, single, tag, page and 404).
+The first 4 plugins are needed to produce the PoP API, and the 5th plugin (pop-examplemodules) provides basic implementations of modules for all supported hierarchies (home, author, single, tag, page and 404).

 > Note: this way to install PoP is temporary.
 We are currently introducing Composer to the codebase, which will provide a more convenient way to install PoP.
 It should be ready sometime in March 2019.